lu-lab/ez-frcnn/README.md

 4. [Download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/JacobWheelock/ez-frcnn/tree/mac) or clone the [Mac branch of this repository](https://github.com/JacobWheelock/ez-frcnn/tree/mac).
 5. Extract the contents of the ZIP file downloaded in the last step to a folder of your choice (SKIP if you used `git clone`).
 6. Open the EZ-FRCNN folder, double click `ez-frcnn.dmg`, and drag the `.app` file into your current working folder.
 7. Double-click `ez-frcnn.app` to launch EZ-FRCNN.
-OR for a **more user-friendly experience**, double-click `ez-frcnn-pane.dmg` to launch the GUI.
+OR for a **more user-friendly experience**, double-click `ez-frcnnPane.dmg` to launch the GUI.

 ## Getting Started
 ### Step 1: Annotation - Labeling your Images